by Avantika ShankarFeb 03, 2021

 Today, the idea is second nature to audiences and artists alike, and many works at the Triennial don’t just encourage, but depend upon audience participation.
 In one example, NGV commissioned visual artist Alicja Kwade to create WeltenLinie, an interactive series of sculptures comprising double-sided mirrors and carefully placed objects that seemingly respond to the audience’s perspective.
 “You can see people transition from seeing all those pieces as sculptures, to then understanding that it's their movement and it's their seeing that completes the work,” explains Maidment.

-An extension of that concept is Adrian Piper’s The Humming Room, which is a space that audiences can enter only if they agree to continuously hum a tune of their choosing.
+An extension of that concept is Adrian Piper’s The Humming Room, which is a space that audiences can enter only if they hum a tune of their choosing.
 They must negotiate this “fee” with a guard stationed at the entrance.
-The work was created in 2012 for Hans Ulrich Obrist’s exhibition Do It, and has also been presented at the 2015 Venice Biennale, and then in 2018 at Adrian Piper: A Synthesis of Institutions, 1965-2016 at New York’s Museum of Modern Art.
-At the MoMA, visitors to The Humming Room were confronted with a portrait of Trayvon Martin, and compelled to consider their complicity in the institutional systems that perpetuate anti-black racism.
-The Humming Room at the NGV sees an added layer of viewership: the room has only one entrance and exit, and so audiences could potentially stand outside and simply watch as other visitors wander the space.
+The work was created in 2012 for Hans Ulrich Obrist’s exhibition Do It, and then showcased again in 2018 at Adrian Piper: A Synthesis of Institutions, 1965-2016 at New York’s Museum of Modern Art.
+In addition to the experience of being within the space, many iterations of The Humming Room offer an added layer of viewership: the room has only one entrance and exit and so audiences could potentially stand outside and simply watch as other visitors wander the space.
 And in its current context, it encourages people to consider what it means to co-habit a space with strangers in a post-COVID world.
 “You are very aware of your own presence in that room,” explains Maidment.
 “You are allowed to be there because you hummed, supposed to be there because you are a visitor, but you are disrupting this empty white cube”.
 Visitors engage with the work in different ways—some are cognizant of the institutional frameworks they are participating in, and become aware of the hidden social contracts that surround the context.
 Others are simply aware of themselves, their breathing, and the fact that they are, themselves, the art.

 Situated right next to The Humming Room, but on the other end of the experiential spectrum, is Tabor Robak’s monumental digital installation Megafauna.
 Rendered on an immense arrangement of flat screens and floor projections, Robak’s work erases the viewer with its magnitude.
 It is a speculation on the future of evolution, and the creatures that might populate a post-human planet.
 “I was reading about how Australia was the last ecosystem to be really affected by stages of human evolution,” says Robak, “and so they had types of flora and fauna that were very special, and existed later into human history”.
 The title of the exhibition, Megafauna, is a reference to these pre-historic beasts that were so unique to Australia, and calls back to the concept of extinction—but also, in many ways, the process of evolution.